More Than 250 Bodies Found In Mass Grave In Mexico

 "This work that we are doing," Castro says, "The authorities should be doing."

 Veracruz has been marred by violence for more than a decade as warring drug gangs battle for control of the state and its lucrative port.
-It's past governor, now a fugitive, has been accused of sacking state coffers of millions of dollars, and long suspected of colluding with the cartels.
+Its past governor, now a fugitive, has been accused of sacking state coffers of millions of dollars, and long suspected of colluding with the cartels.

 Speaking to reporters at the mass grave site yesterday, Jorge Winckler, Veracruz's new head prosecutor, says it's impossible that this happened without complicity of the state government.